awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

    $ pip install awscli --user
    ```

-   We again recommend that you use the `--user` switch to install the AWS CLI in your local home folder which does not require root/administrator permissions\.
+   We again recommend that you use the `--user` switch to install the AWS CLI in your local home folder, which doesn't require root/administrator permissions\.

-## Configure the AWS CLI<a name="tutorial-configure-cli"></a>
+## Step 2: Configure the AWS CLI<a name="tutorial-configure-cli"></a>

 First, configure the AWS CLI with your credentials and default settings\.